w3f/Grants-Program/applications/Meta_Defender.md

 ### Overview

 Meta Defender is a decentralised insurance protocol built on the blockchain.
-It is compatible with both the most popular EVM and the Substrate framework, and is designed to provide insurance for transactional and non-transactional assets on the blockchain by users.
+It is developed with ink! smart contract, and is designed to provide insurance for transactional and non-transactional assets on the blockchain of users.
+Later on, it will support cross-chain insurance through substrate and XCM.
 In the meantime, Meta Defender is also working to apply blockchain technology to real-world insurance scenarios, becoming an important addition to the traditional insurance industry.
 This project is the first-place winner of Acala Hackathon and is in the 2022 cohort of Web3.0 Bootcamp supported by Web3.0 Foundation and Parity.

 The rapid development of Defi has led to a huge increase in the digital assets that are transactional in smart contracts, which also makes it very vulnerable to cyber attacks.
 Conventional insurances, on the other hand, have limited capacity to provide transparent, secured and rapid protection for precious assets.
 In order to cater for the increasing needs, our team decided to work on a Defi insurance protocol, also to solve several pain points in existing web3 insurance products.

-Meta Defender is planned to launch on the Acala EVM+ chain, designed to provide insurance services to multiple subject-matters in the Polkadot Ecosystem.
-Later on, Meta Defender will be compatible with the Substrate framework and Karura network.
+Meta Defender is planned to launch on the parachains in the Polkadot Ecosystem, designed to provide insurance services to multiple subject-matters in the Polkadot Ecosystem.

 ### Project Details